Azulene: Organic synthesis

+Another synthesis route starts by treating pyridinium or pyrylium salts with cyclopentadienyl anion:

+Azulene can also be synthesized via a Diels Alder and retro-Diels Alder reaction:

+The starting material of the above reaction can be generated through the flash vacuum pyrolysis of phenyl propiolate.

 Organometallic complexes

-In organometallic chemistry, azulene serves as a ligand for low-valent metal centers, which otherwise are known to form π-complexes with both cyclopentadienyl and cycloheptatrienyl ligands.
+In organometallic chemistry, azulene serves as a ligand for low-valent metal centers.
 Illustrative complexes are (azulene)Mo2(CO)6 and (azulene)Fe2(CO)5.

 Derivatives

 1-Hydroxyazulene is an unstable green oil and it does not show keto–enol tautomerism.
 2-Hydroxyazulene is obtained by hydrolysis of 2-methoxyazulene with hydrobromic acid.
 It is stable and does show keto–enol tautomerism.
 The pKa of 2-hydroxyazulene in water is 8.71.
 It is more acidic than phenol or naphthol.
 The pKa of 6-hydroxyazulenes in water is 7.38 making it also more acidic than phenol or naphthol.

 In naphth[a]azulene, a naphthalene ring is condensed at the 1,2-positions of azulene.
 In one such system deviation from planarity is found, similar to that of tetrahelicene.

 Guaiazulene (1,4-dimethyl-7-isopropylazulene) is an alkylated derivative of azulene with an almost identical intensely blue colour.
 It is commercially available to the cosmetics industry where it functions as a skin conditioning agent.